-Virginia Woolf was a British modernist writer.
+Virginia Woolf was a British modernist writer, best known for her novels Mrs. Dalloway (1925) and To the Lighthouse (1927).
+These novels employed a new stream of consciousness style of writing which gave a freshness and interest to her writings.
 She was a prominent figure in inter-war literary circles and a member of the Bloomsbury Group.

 She was born in London, in 1882.
 Her father, Sir Leslie Stephen, was a notable historian, author and editor of the Dictionary of National Biography.
 Her mother Julia Stephen was also well connected in cultural circles and acted as a model for the Pre-Raphaelite artists and photographers.